khadarbashajilan/DSA-Buddy/README.md

-# DS Study Buddy 🤖
+# DSA Study Buddy 🤖

 A conversational AI chatbot built with React and TypeScript that helps students learn Data Structures and Algorithms through interactive Q&A using Retrieval-Augmented Generation (RAG).